JBZoo/CSV-Blueprint/README.md

       starts_with: "prefix "            # Example: "prefix Hello World".
       ends_with: " suffix"              # Example: "Hello World suffix".

-      # Under the hood it convertes and compares as float values.
+      # Under the hood it converts and compares as float values.
       # Comparison accuracy is 10 digits after a dot.
       # Scientific number format is also supported.
 Example: "1.2e3".
       num: 5                            # You can use integers.